 Ph.D., M.A., and B.A.
 Communication, The Ohio State University

-Dr. Jackson is an associate professor and serves as chair of the Department of Communication and New Media Studies.
+Dr. Jackson is an associate professor of the Department of Communication and New Media Studies.
 She teaches a variety of courses, including communication theory, rhetorical theory, speech, and health communication.
 Professor Jackson earned her Ph.D., M.A., and B.A. degrees in communication from The Ohio State University.

 Dr. Jackson brings a critical and emancipatory perspective to her research in the areas of health care communication, communication ethics, and the relationship between communication and identity.
 Her independent or collaborative research has been published in several journals, including the Western Journal of Communication, Communication Monographs, Issues in Mental Health Nursing, Electronic Journal of Communication, as well as in the book, Key Aspects of Preventing and Managing Chronic Illness.
 She is an active member of the National Communication Association (NCA) and the Central States Communication Association (CSCA), and has served as secretary, vice-chair, and chair of CSCA’s Health Communication Interest Group.